.NET AI SDK reference

 The .NET SDKs use an SDK key

 The .NET AI and server-side SDKs use an SDK key.
 Keys are specific to each project and environment.
-They are available from the Environments list for each project.
+They are available on the SDK keys page under Settings.
 To learn more about key types, read Keys.

 Here’s how: